 Indicators and Titration Curves

 The choice of indicator for a titration depends on the pH range over which it changes color.
-The ideal indicator is one that changes color at or near the equivalence point of the titration.
+And the ideal indicator is one that changes color at or near the equivalence point of the titration.
 By examining the titration curve, you can determine the pH at the equivalence point and select an appropriate indicator.

 Factors Affecting Acid Strength